pkumar-cloud/kubernetes-istio-tp/resources-commands/kubernetes-istio.md

 # Basic syntax
 kubectl create configmap [configmap-name] -n devops --from-file=[path-to-file]

-# From single file
+# From single file, filename will become configmap key and file content become configmap value.
 kubectl create configmap configmap-file-single -n devops --from-file=configmap-source.yml

-# From multiple files sample (each filename will become one key)
+# From multiple files sample (each filename will become one key and each file content as respective value.)
 kubectl create configmap configmap-file-multi -n devops --from-file=configmap-source.json --from-file=configmap-source.properties --from-file=configmap-source.txt

-# From binary (e.g. image), the content will base64-encoded on configmap
+# From binary (e.g. image), the content will be base64-encoded on configmap
 kubectl create configmap configmap-file-binary -n devops --from-file=configmap-source.png

 # From folder (each filename will become one key)